 Through God’s acts of creation and redeeming sacrifice, he has established the ultimate worth of every person.
 Fresno Pacific University (FPU) seeks to accept each person as unique, with God given purpose and value.
 Our hope is that everyone will be moved to search after God.

 The FPU Idea affirms the university as a learning community that seeks to engage its members “…in a collaborative search for knowledge and experience which lead toward a perceptive and creative relationship with God, humanity, and the natural world…” As an extension of the educational mission of the Mennonite Brethren Church (which is rooted in the Anabaptist traditions of peace and justice), the university affirms the authority of the Bible over all matters of faith and life.”
 Fresno Pacific University invites all who are committed to upholding principles of respect, integrity and doing good in all situations, to be members of its community.
 The rules of any community grow out of a particular tradition.
 Being firmly rooted in the Mennonite Brethren Church tradition, Fresno Pacific University holds in high esteem the following characteristics:

 - respect of the rights, opinions and property of others

-- respect for and obedience to the laws of the state
+- respect for the laws of the state

 - willingness to do good in every situation